Uncharted 4: A Thief's End: Critical response

-Critics shared generally positive reviews for Uncharted 4s multiplayer component but felt that the single-player mode took precedence.
-O'Brien of IGN wrote that the multiplayer game types "embody the series' most enjoyable qualities", while Hurley of GamesRadar felt that it benefited from the new mechanics introduced in the single-player story.
+Critics shared generally positive reviews for Uncharted 4s multiplayer component but felt the single-player mode took precedence.
+O'Brien of IGN wrote that the multiplayer game types "embody the series' most enjoyable qualities", while Hurley of GamesRadar felt it benefited from the new mechanics introduced in the single-player story.
 Polygons McElroy considered the multiplayer mode "extremely easy to pick up on", and Loveridge of Digital Spy found the multiplayer approachable and enjoyable.
 Game Informers Reiner described the multiplayer combat as "fevered" and exciting, but encountered issues with loading matches.
-Giant Bombs Ryckert considered the multiplayer "basic", noting that players are unlikely to return for long.
+Giant Bombs Ryckert considered the multiplayer "basic", noting players are unlikely to return for long.